Omnia-et-nihil/GPIO_basics/README.md

 Functions:
 .begin(buttonPin, debounceDelay); //initializes a button on GPIO pin "buttonPin" with debounce delay "debounceDelay" in ms

-.begin(buttonPin); //Initializes a button on GPIO pin "buttonPin" with a default debounce delay of 50 ms
+.begin(buttonPin); //Initializes a button on GPIO pin "buttonPin" with a default debounce delay of 50 µs

 .end(); //De-initializes the button by setting the pin to an output.

-.changeDebounceDelay(newDebounce); // Changes the debounce delay to newDebounce in ms.
+.changeDebounceDelay(newDebounce); // Changes the debounce delay to "newDebounce" µs.

 .releaseRead(); // Once the button has been continuously depressed for the debounce time, returns true as soon as the button is released.
 Otherwise returns false.